 Disaster preparedness and resilience can be a public good when implemented correctly.
 The early recovery efforts currently being implemented by the UN, Government, and other partners in response to November’s Typhoon Damrey in Viet Nam will not only benefit those who directly had their homes destroyed or livelihoods impacted, but the broader public as well.
 Unfortunately, as of December, people in fifteen provinces are still suffering the impacts from the storm.
 There is still a need for access to sustainable and safe housing and to restore livelihoods, especially for those who were dependent on agriculture, aquaculture, and forestry.
 Furthermore, needs related to water, sanitation, and hygiene and food security remain issues.
 Existing poverty and debt, layered with added burdens on ethnic minorities and female-headed households, compound the impacts.
 The total estimated economic loss from the disaster lies at US $630 million – it is obvious that recovery is not a one-man job.
 “Building back better” for long-term resilience requires resources such as people, materials, and financing, and the capacity to leverage those resources effectively.

-In November, the UN in Viet Nam secured a US $4.2 million grant from the Central Emergency Relief Fund (CERF) to begin early recovery efforts in the regions highly affected by the typhoon.
+In November, the UN in Viet Nam secured a US $4.2 million grant from the Central Emergency Response Fund (CERF) to begin early recovery efforts in the regions highly affected by the typhoon.
 After securing another grant of nearly US $1 million from the Republic of Korea on December 12, UN agencies in Viet Nam are preparing to mobilize this money to the field so that it can be used toward the essential work of rebuilding homes.
 With the uncertainties and erratic weather patterns associated with global climate change, it is impossible to prevent a typhoon or eliminate any chance that it will cause harm.
 But still, risks can be reduced.